-I get many emails and comments asking me what font I used in a certain post or in actual projects – mostly readers want to know about the handwriting fonts.
+I get many emails and comments asking me what font I used in a certain post or in my DIY projects.
+Most readers want to know about the handwriting fonts.
 I decided to create an image with 12 of my favorite fonts on it to share with you.
-I recently saw something similar on Pinterest and thought what a great idea and resource for my readers.
-I am going to create an FYI page soon to answer all the questions I receive.
-I will add this to the page so it will be easy to find for future reference.

 Click on the links below to go to the site where you can then download the font to your computer.